Aadil101/windmill-data-analysis/README.md

 MS_res_c = SS_res_c/(n - (k+1))
 ```

-The Clausius-Clapeyron model yields both *R*<sup>2</sup> and adjusted
-*R*<sup>2</sup> values of 0.9999, suggesting a better fit to the data
-than the straight-line model.
-MSres is 4.2735276^{-4} which is lower
-than the MSres for the straight-line model, suggesting lower variance
-due to the new model.
-However there is still an issue with the normality
-assumption due to residuals deviating away from the line at the extremes
-in the Normal Probability plot.
-There persists a pattern in the
-Residuals vs. Predicted Responses plot, suggesting nonlinearity.
-This
-means that the Clausius-Clapeyron model is better but not perfect.
+The Clausius-Clapeyron model yields both *R*<sup>2</sup> and adjusted *R*<sup>2</sup> values of 0.9999, suggesting a better fit to the data than the straight-line model. *MS*<sub>res</sub> is 4.2735276e-4 which is lower than the *MS*<sub>res</sub> for the straight-line model, suggesting lower variance due to the new model.
+However there is still an issue with the normality assumption due to residuals deviating away from the line at the extremes in the Normal Probability plot.
+There persists a pattern in the Residuals vs. Predicted Responses plot, suggesting nonlinearity.
+This means that the Clausius-Clapeyron model is better but not perfect.

 ## Question-3